neural-computing/INM427-neural-computing-coursework/report/report.md

 ### III.I General Approach

-For both models, the initial dataset was split into a training and testing dataset in a proportion of 70% and 30% respectively.
+Whilst prototyping, the initial dataset was split into a training and testing dataset in a proportion of 70% and 30% respectively.
+Once the models were built, a grid search methodology was employed during the initial training process, grid-search was used to select the optimal hyper-parameter configuration.

-During the initial training process, grid-search cross-validation was used to select the optimal hyperparameter configuration.
-The specific process used was k-fold cross validation, where k was taken as 5.
+At this point, k-fold cross validation was leveraged instead of randomly generating test/train splits. "k" was set to 5 effectively delivering 80% of the dataset for training and 20% for testing within an particular fold.
 Cross-validation is especially useful to get a better understanding of how well the data models remain unbiased and generalise in the case of relatively small datasets - the original dataset has ~1000 rows.
-Mean test accuracy was used to determine the optimal set of hyperparameters for each model.
+This is because when selecting a small number samples from a dataset, we cannot reliably trust that the resulting collection contains the same distributions/patterns as the original dataset.

+The test accuracy over each of the "k" folds was then averaged to determine the overall test accuracy allowing an optimal set of hyper-parameters for each model to then be selected.
 To evaluate the performance of the trained models against the test set confusion matrices were plotted.
-As an additional step the precision for the non-phishing class was taken as an optimising metric
+As an additional step the precision for the legitimate class was taken as an optimising metric

 ...
 MOVE DISCUSSION TO THIS SECTION ... .

-Such an approach also helps given there is a large class imbalance, which accuracy considered alone could lead to a biased classifier.
+Such an approach also helps given there is a class imbalance, which accuracy considered alone could lead to a biased classifier.

 ...
 Something about evaluating the two models as the test stage ...